nkzawa/hyperd/README.md

 #### Attribute: 'data-hkey'

-The identifier used to differentiate a node.
+The identifier used to differentiate a node for Virtual DOM diffing.
 Used to reconcile an element will be reordered or destroyed.

 ```js
 hyperd.Component.extend({